 Socializing at work doesn't enjoy the best reputation among people who aren't naturally outgoing.
 This article will focus on the unique social circumstances that office jobs create.
-I'm hardly a veteran, but I've put in some time at these types of places.
-Part-time jobs and blue collar jobs have different dynamics, and I won't deal with them here.
+I'm hardly a veteran, but I've put in some time at those types of places.
+Part-time and blue collar jobs have different dynamics, and I won't deal with them here.

-Challenges of socializing at work
+Challenges of socializing at the office

 Challenges everybody has to deal with

 In no particular order, here's a list of ways socializing at work can be less than ideal.
 At a glance this list may seem way too detailed, nitpicky, and whiny.
-I admit most of these things aren't horrible issues, especially once you get used to them.
+I admit most of these things aren't horrible, especially once you get used to them.
 However, I'd say that they are all still technically social issues that can come up at work:

 - You don't get to choose your co-workers.
 While you'll probably get along with most of them alright, some of them you may not be able to stand.

 - Even if you superficially get along with your co-workers, they may come from a variety of backgrounds, and you may not have a ton in common with them.
-You may be the only young guy in an office full of forty-year-old soccer moms, for example.
+You may be the only young guy in an office full of fifty-year-old soccer moms, for example.
 Ever sat around a break room table while everyone but you was talking about day care?
 Or everyone could be your age, but have different interests and value systems.
-A lack of similarities and rapport can wear on you after a while.
+The lack of similarities and rapport can wear on you after a while.

 - Because you may not share interests or know your co-workers too deeply, conversations often stick to safe, general topics like the weather, recent news events, upcoming holidays, and pop culture TV shows.
 If you've been following the reality show that everyone is gabbing about, then the conversation might be fun, but day after day of this fare can get old.

-- Work itself is another all-too-common fall back topic.
-When there's a lull in the lunchroom conversation, it's tempting to fill the silence with dry shop talk.
+- Work itself is another all too common fall back topic.
+When there's a lull in the lunchroom conversation it's tempting to fill the silence with dry shop talk.

 - Since you won't run into everyone at once, you tend to get asked the same questions over and over by different people throughout the day.
-Coming back from holidays are especially bad, when you might have to recite your "How was your long weekend?" answer to a dozen different people.
+Coming back from holidays are especially bad, when you might have to recite your "How was your long weekend?" answer to a dozen colleagues.

 - Even if someone rubs you the wrong way, for the sake of teamwork and office harmony, you have to bite your tongue and do your best to get along with them.
 In fact, an annoying person's co-workers may let them get away with a lot, because they'd rather keep the peace than risk a messy confrontation that will leave lingering tensions.